Hospice of Mercy Volunteer Program

 - Run errands

-- Pet therapy - certified pet therapy dogs and their owners visit patients and provide pet companionship
+- Pet therapy: certified pet therapy dogs and their owners visit patients and provide pet companionship

-- Bereavement volunteers assist the Hospice of Mercy bereavement staff.
+- Bereavement volunteers assist the Hospice of Mercy bereavement staff

 Prayer Shawl Ministry